 The SafeConnect architecture is Layer2 network device independent and agnostic, which allows the system to manage public or privately addressed sub-networks and VLANs in the same fashion whether their topology is wired, wireless, or VPN.
 SafeConnect’s continuous posture assessment capability can leverage wireless technology to assign per-user quarantine roles for clients that are not compliant with security requirements.
 SafeConnect can provide Single-Sign-On (SSO) in a WPA2 Enterprise environment by leveraging standards-based RADIUS accounting.

 SafeConnect was designed to enable safe network access to authorized users regardless of the connection.
 It is common for users to introduce small multi-port hubs on the network as a way to increase connections.
 These hubs provide convenience but at the same time allow malicious users to operate undetected.
-SafeConnect solves the potential security issue associated with hubs while maintaining the benefit of increased access.
-The SafeConnect system can detect the presence of a Network Access Translation (NAT) device and require it to be placed in bridge mode.
+SafeConnect solves the potential security issue associated with hubs while maintaining the benefit of increased access by detecting the presence of a Network Access Translation (NAT) device and requiring it to be placed in bridge mode.
 This allows the system to identify, authenticate and assess the security of the devices connected to a hub.